 Why Does My Phone Collect Data?

-There are a lot of viable reasons that smartphones collect mobile location data, mainly due to functionality available via apps.
+There are a lot of viable reasons that smartphones collect Human Movement Data, mainly due to functionality available via apps.
 Examples include navigation apps, recommendation and shopping engineers, weather apps, fitness apps like run trackers, augmented reality games like Pokemon Go!, useful push notifications for your airplane boarding passes, paid panel apps… the list goes on.